 One of the more unusual approaches to providing investment advice, involves the use of trained rats.
 As bizarre as this may sound, an Austrian entrepreneur Michael Marcovici, claims that he can train rats to trade financial services and even get them to specialise in certain investment instruments.

 You can make up your own mind as to whether this is a valid investment technique here (http://www.artmarcovici.com/rat-traders.).
 You would think that we might have learnt a few lessons from history, on how to avoid the fraudsters but Australians lost $340 million to scammers in 2017, the highest amount since the ACCC has been keeping records.

 Investors in Australian pink diamonds also have to make sure that they do their research before committing to an investment.
 While information about how to invest in Australian pinks is freely available, it is important to choose a gemstone of the right colour, weight and clarity and purchase the diamond at the wholesale price.
 This is a vital part of the process because you make your money (capital gain) when you buy the pink diamond, not when you sell it.

-Argyle Diamond Investments offers you a unique advantage in the purchase process, through the use of their Argyle Analytics program.
+Argyle Diamond Investments Pty Ltd offers you a unique advantage in the purchase process, through the use of their Australian Pink Diamond Analytics program.

-Argyle Diamond Investments can evaluate the rarity of your stone and provide you with an accurate wholesale price.
+Argyle Diamond Investments Pty Ltd can evaluate the rarity of your stone and provide you with an accurate wholesale price.
 No other Australian diamond merchant can offer this service.
-Call our friendly trained staff today, so Argyle Diamond Investments can help you choose the best Australian pink investment diamond for your budget.
+Call our friendly trained staff today, so Argyle Diamond Investments Pty Ltd can help you choose the best Australian pink investment diamond for your budget.